As momentum builds for ratification, the two biggest States, New York and Virginia are hesitating.

 These particular letters will become known as “The Federalist Papers,” and they are not – despite common misconception – a “commentary on the Constitution.”
 They are in fact, a reasoned and direct defense of the Constitution as written and a statement of what the Federalists believed would be the benefits of ratification of the Constitution.

 But the really amazing thing to think about when we consider all of these letters is how the people of New York (and the rest of the country) consumed them.
-It’s quite an odd foreshadowing of a more modern phenomena with which we ourselves are very familiar, #socialmedia…
+It’s quite an odd foreshadowing of a more modern phenomenon with which we ourselves are very familiar, #socialmedia…